stmar89/AlgEt/doc/UserManualAlgEtQ.md

 <pre><b> '.'</b>(A::AlgEtQ,i::RngIntElt)->AlgEtQElt</pre>
  Returns the $i$-th element of the absolute basis.
 <pre><b> AbsoluteCoordinates</b>(x::AlgEtQElt) -> SeqEnum</pre>
-Given an element, returns the coordinates relative to the absolute basis, which are elements of the prime rational field.
+Given an element, returns the coordinates relative to the absolute basis of the algebra, which are elements of the prime rational field.
+<pre><b> AbsoluteCoordinates</b>(seq::SeqEnum[AlgEtQElt]) -> SeqEnum</pre>
+Given a sequence of elements, returns the coordinates relative to the absolute basis of the algebra, which are elements of the prime rational field.
+<pre><b> AbsoluteCoordinates</b>(x::AlgEtQElt , basis::SeqEnum[AlgEtQElt]) -> SeqEnum</pre>
+Given an element and a basis over the prime field, returns the coordinates of the element with respect to the given basis.
 <pre><b> AbsoluteCoordinates</b>(seq::SeqEnum[AlgEtQElt] , basis::SeqEnum[AlgEtQElt]) -> SeqEnum</pre>
 Given a sequence of elements and a basis over the prime field, returns a sequence whose entries are the coordinates with respect to the given basis.
 ## Special elements